 Graduate students may register to audit one or more courses with the approval of the supervisory committee chair and the consent of the instructor involved.
-An audited course does not count toward the minimum number of credits required for international students with visa restrictions, students employed as TA/RAs, or students receiving financial assistance.
+An audited course does not count toward the minimum number of credits required for international students with visa restrictions, students employed as TA/RAs or students receiving financial assistance.
 Courses taken for audit do not satisfy the Graduate College continuous enrollment policy.

-Undergraduate courses not included on the iPOS do not satisfy the Graduate College continuous enrollment policy.
+Undergraduate courses not included on the iPOS do not satisfy the Graduate College continuous enrollment policy unless they are notated on the admission letter as a deficiency.

 Master's degree students whose culminating experience is a thesis must include 6 (and only 6) credit hours of 599 Thesis on the iPOS.
 Doctoral students whose culminating experience is a dissertation must include 12 (and only 12) credit hours of 799 Dissertation on the iPOS.
 Thesis and Dissertation credit hours may only receive grades of "Z" (research is in progress), or "Y" (research is satisfactorily complete).
 PhD students may apply up to 30 credit hours, sometimes referred to as a blanket 30, of appropriate coursework from a previously awarded master's degree toward their PhD plan of study with approval of their academic unit and the Graduate College.
-Professional doctorates may apply either up to 15 or up to 30 credit hours of appropriate coursework from a previously awarded their doctoral plan of study with approval of their academic college.
+Professional doctorates may apply either up to 15 or up to 30 credit hours of appropriate coursework from a previously awarded master's degree toward their academic unit and the Graduate College.
+Professional doctorates may apply either up to 15 or up to 30 credit hours of appropriate coursework from a previously awarded master's degree toward their doctoral plan of study with approval of their academic unit and the Graduate form a previously awarded master's degree toward their doctoral plan of study with approval of their academic unit and the Graduate College.
 Students should consult their program handbook for specific rules regarding their professional doctorate.